HCA Healthcare: United Kingdom

 It opened urgent care walk-in centres at London Bridge Hospital and the Portland Hospital in March 2018.
 It claims that patients, on average, wait just seven minutes to see a nurse and 17 minutes to see a doctor.
 In February 2022, outsourced cleaning staff at London Bridge Hospital reported a lack of PPE, no access to sick pay, a lack of training and no prior warning about which rooms may be contaminated with the virus through the COVID-19 pandemic.

 The Princess Grace Hospital specializes in breast cancer and surgery, aided by Kefah Mokbel and Nick Perry who, in 2005, founded The London Breast Institute.

+The company intends to open The Harborne Hospital, a new-built private hospital located close to the Queen Elizabeth Hospital, Birmingham, in January 2024.

 Significant areas of operation

 Medical education

 In recent years, HCA Healthcare has become a significant provider of clinical and medical education.
 It is the largest sponsor of graduate medical education programs in the U.S., with 56 teaching hospitals in 14 states, primarily in regions with a deficit of physician training programs.
 The company includes Research College of Nursing and Mercy School of Nursing, and has several advanced nursing simulation training centers.
-In early 2020, it completed the purchase of a majority stake in Galen College of Nursing, which operates five campuses and offers Bachelor of Science and Associate of Science nursing degrees.
+In early 2020, it completed the purchase of a majority stake in Galen College of Nursing, which operates 21 campuses in 12 states, offering Bachelor of Science and Associate of Science nursing degrees.